Which one would we choose?

 - Weight (with head) – 138g

-At the neck of the brush is where we find another difference.
+At the neck of the brush is where you find another difference.

 On the Smart 5 5000 is a Red plastic panel that illuminates when the pressure sensor is activated.
 This panel is primarily on the rear but sweeps into the sides of the handle.